jmcuneo/a2-shortstack-a25/README.md

 1. Li
 2. Problems: Strike through is unclear, delete should have confirmation, make data more readable
 3. Comments: I'm suprised that the strik-through is unclear.
 4. What would I change about the interface: Add a short guide at the top explaining what each possible interaction could be.
 The alert suggestion is a good idea.
-I implemented it
+I implemented it using some help from gpt to learn how to get the edge of an element using the getBoundingClientRect() function on a selected element.
+The rest was similar to to the edit overlay, just with the adition of a guideSteps array of Json formatted steps to follow.

 Person 2:
 1.